 This lends itself to a more streamlined look, as I don’t feel like I’m in an episode of the Flintstones.

-However, it’s a perfect weight for most any job you’ll task it with: On the go, in studio, with your phone, paired up to an Amp, etc. It doesn’t matter.
+However, it’s a perfect weight for almost any job you’ll task it with: On the go, in-studio, with your phone, paired up to an Amp, etc. It doesn’t matter.
 The Ananda is up for the challenge.